mkindahl/gomysqld/README.md

 Tests that require a distribution or an expected version to work will be skipped if no distribution or expected version is provided.

-Normally the tests remove the stable after being executed, but if you want to debug the problem and check the stable that were created, you can prevent it from being removed by using the flag `-keep`:

-    go test -keep=true